Tracardi/tracardi/README.md

 # Open-source Customer Engagement and Data Platform

-[TRACARDI](http://www.tracardi.com) is an API-first solution, a low-code or no-code platform aimed at any business that wants to start using user data for automated customer engagement.
+[TRACARDI](http://www.tracardi.com) is an API-first, composable CDP solution, a low-code or no-code platform aimed at any business that wants to start using user data for automated customer engagement.
 It is intended for anyone who carries out any type of customer interaction, be it through sales or service delivery.

 Tracardi __collects data from customer journeys__ and assigns it to a profile, automates __data enhancement__, and facilitates 🚀 __Machine Learning APIs__ usage.